robotty/twitch-api-v3-proxy/README.md

 The username -> user ID translation is performed by the class `UserIdResolver`, which is initialized with the client ID from the config file.
-This class contains a google guava (this is a Java library) `LoadingCache`, which performs caching with up to 64 MB of cache size and entries expiring after 7 days. (hardcoded)
+This class contains a google guava (this is a Java library) `LoadingCache`, which performs caching with up to 512 KiB of cache size and entries expiring after 7 days. (hardcoded)

 The method will return its mapped API path (`/kraken/channels/22484632`),